Banff Springs Hotel Staff Reunion Website

 probably good 'cuz it meant I was awake when we got to Jasper and we could

-sure '62 was the summer when Jim Bodel and I hitched to Takaka Falls and hiked
+pretty sure '62 was the summer when Jim Bodel and I hitched to Takaka Falls and

 And the girls!
 I'm a backward small-town boy and I had never seen so many

-was too shy to meet many of them.
-The chambermaids were secreted away in the
+course was too shy to meet many of them.
+The chambermaids were secreted away in

-maid's quarters on the 8th (higher?) floor of the hotel and the only chance a
+the maid's quarters on the 8th (higher?) floor of the hotel and the only chance

 rooftop flag morning and night.
 There were rumours about maids sunbathing on the